Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.6.md

 # Part 3: Fallen Farmhouse

+[PICTURE]

 As the characters continue on their journey, they notice the environment changing around them after only another hour of travel.
 After they've travelled about a mile from Uncle Polder's home, read or paraphrase the following description:

-<em> Moving south through the region you find the small settlement known as Ulgoth’s Beard.
+> Moving south through the region you find the small settlement known as Ulgoth’s Beard.
 Despite being on the edge of the sea, the air here smells stagnant and carries the taste of metal.
 A small group of farmhouses hunch upon the edge of a patch of green fields.

-Suddenly the ground begins to shake, causing the road ahead to ripple, suddenly below you a 10-foot-square, 10-foot-deep sinkhole to opens. </em>
+Suddenly the ground begins to shake, causing the road ahead to ripple, suddenly below you a 10-foot-square, 10-foot-deep sinkhole to opens.

 Each creature in the area must succeed on a DC 15 Dexterity saving throw or fall 10 feet, taking 3 (1d6) bludgeoning damage.
 Characters who said they would be mindful of sinkholes or unstable ground after the previous tremor have advantage on this saving throw.